jamesgray007/hoai-course/src/week-1/ai-opportunity-audit-prompt.md

 **1. [Workflow Name]**
 - Current time investment: X hours/week
-- Priority Score: X (validated by AI analysis)
+- Priority Score: XXX (Frustration: X, Time: Y, Frequency: Z)
 - Why this matters: [Strategic value in one sentence]
-- What I want AI to do: [Specific capability]
+- What I want AI to do: [Specific capability - automate/accelerate/augment]

 **2. [Workflow Name]**
 - Current time investment: X hours/week
-- Priority Score: X
+- Priority Score: XXX
 - Why this matters: [One sentence]
 - What I want AI to do: [Specific capability]

 **3. [Workflow Name]**
 - Current time investment: X hours/week
-- Priority Score: X
+- Priority Score: XXX
 - Why this matters: [One sentence]
 - What I want AI to do: [Specific capability]

-**Biggest insight from this audit:** [1-2 sentences about what the AI analysis revealed that I didn't see in my manual scoring - include any surprises from conversation history analysis]
+**Biggest insight from this audit:** [1-2 sentences - What surprised you about the scores?
+What pattern emerged from conversation history that you hadn't labeled as a "workflow"?]

 ---

 ---

+## Scoring Reference Guide

+**Frustration Scale (1-10):**
+- **1-3**: Mild annoyance (eye roll, but manageable)
+- **4-6**: Moderately draining (affects your mood, energy sink)
+- **7-9**: Significantly frustrating (makes you procrastinate, dreading it)
+- **10**: Excruciating (makes you question your career choices)

+**Time Per Week:**
+- Include ALL time: prep, execution, cleanup, revisions
+- Be honest, not aspirational
+- Round to nearest hour or half-hour

+**Frequency:**
+- **Daily**: 5+ times per week
+- **Weekly**: 1-4 times per week
+- **Monthly**: Less than weekly but you do it regularly

+---

 ## Critical Instructions

 **You MUST:**
+- ✅ Use the EXACT numbers I provided (don't adjust my scores)
+- ✅ Calculate Priority Scores accurately using the formula
-- ✅ Actually search our conversation history - don't just analyze the 10 answers
+- ✅ Search conversation history for hidden patterns I missed
 - ✅ Reference your memory of my role, goals, and work patterns
-- ✅ Quote specific examples from our past conversations when identifying hidden patterns
+- ✅ Show your math in the rankings (transparency)
-- ✅ Be honest if you disagree with a priority - explain your reasoning
+- ✅ Be honest if a workflow scored lower than I might expect
-- ✅ Identify workflows I'm avoiding or not doing consistently
-- ✅ Use my actual language and communication style

 **You must NOT:**
+- ❌ Estimate or guess my scores (I provided them)
-- ❌ Only analyze the 10 Speed Round answers (that's just Level 1)
+- ❌ Only analyze the 10 Speed Round answers (also search history)
 - ❌ Make generic suggestions that could apply to anyone
 - ❌ Ignore patterns from our conversation history
-- ❌ Be overly cautious - challenge my thinking if you see blind spots

 ---

-**Now analyze my workflows using ALL available context - Speed Round answers, conversation history, and your memory of my work.**
+**Now analyze my workflows using my actual scores and ALL available context from our conversation history.**